HalaKhan00/TRASHBOT.io/README.md

 What's included in this github project?
 1. Trained waste classification model
-2. Android Aplication
+2. Android Application
-3. Detailed Thesis
+3. Abstract

 We're still working on publishin Research paper of our work.